majumds1/non-adiabatic_md_analysis_turbomole/README.md

 # non-adiabatic_md_analysis_turbomole
 Repository of scripts for data extraction, analysis and computation of steady state and time resolved spectroscopic observables from non-adiabatic molecular dynamics trajectories in TURBOMOLE.

-Usage,
+Steps,

 1. Run python script "user_input.py" and provide simulation details such as molecule name, number of trajectories, number of time steps, etc.

 2. Run bash script "setup_namd.sh" to extract data from the trajectory directories

 3. Run python script data_namd.py to compile data from all trajectories for further analysis

 4. Run python script "population.py" with start and end time steps to generate population analysis plot.
 Feel free to modify the scripts as required.
+Load help options with "python population.py --help"

+5. Run python script "steady_state.py" with options for lineshape function type (Gaussian or Lorentzian), linewidth, and amount of red or blue shift.
+Load help options with "python steady_state.py --help"

 Example usage,